Trapped acoustic waves and raindrops: high-order accurate integral equation method for localized excitation of a periodic staircase: BIE formulation, periodization, and discretization

 \subsection{Convergence check via flux conservation}

-In the absence of sources of sinks inside a closed boundary $\Gamma$, the net flux leaving $\Gamma$ is zero.
+In the absence of sources of sinks inside a closed boundary $\Gamma$, the net acoustic power (flux) leaving $\Gamma$ is zero.
 How close it is to zero numerically can be used to measure the accuracy of the method and investigate convergence in terms of the size of the linear system \cref{nystrom-linsys-vecnot}.
-The net flux through the surface is \be F_{\Gamma} = \Im\left(\int_{\Gamma} \bar{u}u_n\d s\right) = 0. \ee To test the convergence of the method above, we choose the incident wave to be a plane wave, $u_i = e^{i\omega\vec{n}_i\cdot \vec{x}}$, where $\vec{n}_i$ is a unit vector describing its direction of travel.
+The acoustic power passing through a surface is\footnote{See \cite{shipmanreview}, or follow the derivation in \cite{kaltenbacher2018computational}: start from (95), then substitute in (92), the 3D generalization of (82), and use harmonicity.} \be F_{\Gamma} = \Im\left(\int_{\Gamma} \bar{u}u_n\d s\right). \ee To test the convergence of the method above, we choose the incident wave to be a plane wave, $u_i = e^{i\omega\vec{n}_i\cdot \vec{x}}$, where $\vec{n}_i$ is a unit vector describing its direction of travel.
 This corresponds to the limit of moving a quasiperiodic point source array to infinity in the vertical direction.
 Specifically, $\vec{n}_i = (\cos(\phi_i), \sin(\phi_i))$ with $-\pi \leq \phi_i \leq 0$.
 Then $\kappa = \omega \cos(\phi_i)$.
 Let $\Gamma$ be the perimeter of the unit cell as shown in \cref{stair-geometry}, bounded from below by the stair boundary, above by the line $x_2 = \tfrac{d}{2}$, and from the two sides by $x_1 = \pm\tfrac{d}{2}$.
 The net flux through the two sides has to be zero by symmetry, and it is also zero across the lower edge of $\Gamma$ due to Neumann boundary conditions.
 Therefore we have \be F_{\Gamma} = \Im \left( \int_{-d/2}^{d/2}\bar{u}\frac{\partial u}{\partial x_2}\d x_1 \right) = 0. \ee In \cref{flux-conv-perisrc-neu} we evaluate $F_{\Gamma}$ as we refine the corner-adjacent panels with $r = 3$.
 Initially there are $Q = 8$ panels on each side with $P = 8$ nodes on each, and after $R$ levels of refinement, there are $Q = 2(8 + 2R)$ panels and a total of $PQ = 128 + 32R$ nodes.
 The experiment used $\omega = 4.0$, and $\phi_i = -0.5$.
 The figure confirms exponential convergence and suggests that around $10$ levels of refinement are needed for $\approx 7$ digits of accuracy, and around $22$ for $10$ digits, at which point the system size is still smaller than $10^3 \times 10^3$.
 The reduction of error stops at this point, which is roughly consistent with the spacing between the closest quadrature nodes approaching machine precision.